 The good news is that there are a variety of legal defenses that apply to kidnapping charges.
 These include (but are not limited to) taking the position that:

-- the alleged victim consented to being moved,
+- the alleged victim consented to be moved,

 - there was insufficient movement to qualify as kidnapping,

 - there is insufficient evidence to prove the case,

 - you were "merely present" and not the individual who did the kidnapping,

 - you were falsely accused of kidnapping based on mistaken identity, and/or

 - as the parent of the victim, you have a right to travel with your child (*Note - parents who do not have legal custody of the child victim may be convicted of kidnapping and/or child abduction if they take the child or conceal the child from his/her legal custodian5).